The world looks best in a portrait mode. So does our website :)

 The boldness of its innovation strategy stems from the history of the company and its struggle to establish itself at a time when India was under foreign rule.
 By the early 1920s, the country had already begun to take meaningful steps in the iron and steel, power, textiles and other industries.
 The chemicals industry was the only one yet to find a foothold.

 In 1918, Vakil joined Tata Sons as chief consulting chemist and chemical engineer and honed his expertise on the frontline of industrial chemistry.
 In 1923, he left the Tata group to set up a facility to manufacture soda ash.
 But his facility wasn’t viable and was dogged by a series of troubles.
-Desperate for help, Vakil wrote to the then Chairman of Tata Sons Nowroji Saklatwala for help.
+Desperate for help, he wrote to Tata Sons.

 That is how Tata Chemicals became a part of the Tata group in 1939.
 The next few years saw the company registering steady growth.
-Between 1942 and 1949, the company had set up a bromine plant, the first unit in the new chemicals works, commissioned an auxiliary power plant and set up production of caustic soda, liquid chlorine, bleaching powder, hydrochloric acid and zinc chloride, and initiated the production of soda ash and sodium bicarbonate.
+Between 1942 and 1949, the company had set up a bromine plant, the first unit in the new chemicals works; commissioned an auxiliary power plant and set up production of caustic soda, liquid chlorine, bleaching powder, hydrochloric acid and zinc chloride, as well as initiated the production of soda ash and sodium bicarbonate.

-Over the next few decades, the company bided its time, building the capabilities of its people and infrastructure alike, and steadily growing its reputation in the market.
+Over the next few decades, the company bided its time, building capabilities of its people and infrastructure alike and steadily growing its reputation in the market.
 The effort was vindicated in 1971, when the company began to sell chemicals under its own brand name.
-Today Tata Chemicals is the only soda ash producing company to command a premium for its soda ash.
+Today, Tata Chemicals is the only soda ash producing company to command a premium for its soda ash.

 This has happened as a result of the company’s adoption of customer centricity as the cornerstone of its customer engagement philosophy.
 Customers’ unique needs are respected and adhered to, and the value created for the customer measured and communicated to them.